szepeviktor/wordpress-plugin-construction/wordpress-fail2ban/README.md

 Examines every HTTP header in a login requests and triggers fail2ban accordingly.

-To install copy `wp-login-bad-request.inc.php` beside your `wp-config.php` and put this line in top of `wp-config.php`:
+To install copy `wp-login-bad-request.inc.php` beside your `wp-config.php` and copy this line in top of `wp-config.php`:

 ```php
 require_once( dirname( __FILE__ ) . '/wp-login-bad-request.inc.php' );